 - Evaluate your home for proper insulation and heating options.

 - Invest in a cook stove and propane space heater.

 - Stock up on warm supplies like hand warmers, Mylar blankets, hat and scarves.

 Keeping warm during a power outage can seem like a daunting and perpetual task.
 However understanding your heating options will put you way ahead of your neighbors.
 Investing in supplies today can give you peace of mind to weather out the next major snowstorm.
-We hope your enjoyed this article and stay tune for the next article in our power outage series available on July 22, 2017.
+We hope you enjoyed this article as part of our power outage series.

 Are you ready to keep warm during a power outage?
 What is your plan?
 Thanks for reading!